(Read about our ratings)

 “Shoot to Thrill” also made it clear that the difference between the Stellias and the Empyreans is almost entirely in the midrange, of which the Stellias seemed to have a few dB more between 1 and 2kHz (measurements confirmed this).
 Thus, the Stellias sounded more vivid and lively, and not as relaxed; it almost felt like the tempo of the tune increased by one or two beats per minute when I switched to the Stellias, even though that of course wasn’t the case.

 Singer/saxophonist Camille Thurman’s take on “September in the Rain,” from Waiting on the Sunrise (24/96 AIFF, Chesky), gave me a chance to listen deeper into the Empyreans’ sound.
 Because there were none of the major colorations that would normally steal my attention, I could focus more on the subtleties.
 Overall, I thoroughly enjoyed the sound, which gave me the “you are there” feeling that is the goal of Chesky’s Binaural+ recording technique.
-I loved that I could hear an accurate spatial representation of the different instruments, with Thurman and bassist Cecil McBee obviously standing near the dummy head used to record the album; guitarist Jack Wilkins about 12 feet off to the left; Thurman stepping back perhaps eight feet when she takes her tenor sax solo; and drummer Steve Williams way back, perhaps 18 to 20 feet behind the microphones.
+I loved that I could hear an accurate spatial representation of the different instruments, with Thurman and bassist Cecil McBee obviously standing near the dummy head used to record the album; guitarist Jack Wilkins about 12' off to the left; Thurman stepping back perhaps 8' when she takes her tenor sax solo; and drummer Steve Williams way back, perhaps 18' to 20' behind the microphones.
 I did hear a little bit of coloration in her voice -- a slight congestion in the upper mids that wasn’t there with the Stellias -- but I couldn’t find anything else about the sound on which I could muster a comment.